Vaccines are one of the most powerful tools to fight against many deadly ailments. Hence we all have to get various vaccines during our lives.

 But here’s the problem—the traditional paper-based certificates are not reliable anymore.
 With advancements in technology, it’s very easy for those certificates to be duplicated.

 Hence, it becomes quite a task to ensure the authenticity of the certificate.
 Well, not anymore.
 Thanks to QR Codes!

-In this article, we will discuss how QR Codes are used on vaccine certificates.
+In this article, we will discuss how vaccination QR Code works.

 A. A quick explanation of the QR Code technology

 Well, QR Codes store information just the way barcodes do.
 But they’re way ahead of the barcodes.
 They store a lot more information and scan much faster than the barcodes.

 In addition, they also come with damage-resistant capabilities.

 Due to such characteristics, QR Codes have picked up enormously in the last few years.
 In fact, they have replaced barcodes to a great extent.

 Hence, you can see them being used across various industries for different use cases.
 From logistics management and digital payments to marketing communications and promotions, they’re doing it all.

 And now they have made a huge entry on vaccine certificates too.
 Here’s how: